 You will travel one to two people per sled and cover around 25km each day.
-Your overnight accommodation will be remote wilderness cabin with shared facilities.
+Your overnight accommodation will be a remote wilderness cabin with shared facilities.
 Whilst here you will be able to hone your wilderness skills by building fires, preparing food for the group and feeding the huskies.

 This remote location, with its almost total lack of light pollution is also the ideal opportunity for a potential Aurora viewing, so be sure to keep an eye on the night sky before settling into your Arctic grade sleeping bag.

 Your second day on the trail will allow you to further hone your mushing skills as you head back to the welcoming warmth of Harriniva.
-Back at the hotel, the sad farewell to your dog team will hopefully be eased by a special farewell dinner with delicious Lappish dishes, during which you will no doubt enjoy the opportunity to relive your exciting week with your fellow guests.
+Back at the hotel, the sad farewell to your dog team will hopefully be eased by a special farewell dinner with delicious Lappish dishes, during which you will no doubt enjoy the opportunity to relive your exciting week with your fellow travellers.